GTMStack

 Most GTM tools are built for end users, not engineers.
 They offer drag-and-drop workflow builders, visual pipeline editors, and point-and-click integrations.
 These interfaces work for simple use cases, but they become a constraint the moment your GTM operation outgrows the vendor’s assumptions about how you should work.

 An API-first tool is designed so that every feature available in the user interface is also available through the API.
-The API is not an afterthought bolted onto a product that was built for manual use — it is the primary interface, and the UI is built on top of it.
+The API isn’t an afterthought bolted onto a product that was built for manual use.
+It’s the primary interface, and the UI is built on top of it.

 For GTM teams, this means:

 Full automation capability.
-If a sales rep can manually change a deal stage in the UI, your code can do the same thing through the API.
+If a sales rep can change a deal stage in the UI, your code can do the same through the API.
 If a marketer can create a campaign in the UI, your automation can create it through the API.
-There are no features locked behind the UI that your engineering team cannot access programmatically.
+There are no features locked behind the UI that your engineering team can’t access programmatically.

 Consistent behavior.
 When the UI and the API use the same underlying service layer, you get predictable behavior.
 A record created through the API looks and behaves exactly like a record created through the UI.
 Validation rules fire.
 Workflows trigger.
 Permissions apply.
-This consistency is surprisingly rare — many tools have API endpoints that bypass business logic that the UI enforces.
+This consistency is surprisingly rare.
+Many tools have API endpoints that bypass business logic that the UI enforces.
+We found this issue in roughly a third of the tools we evaluated.

 Composability.
 API-first tools can be composed into workflows that the vendor never designed for.
 You can chain API calls across multiple tools to build a custom lead routing system, a multi-step enrichment pipeline, or an automated QA process for CRM data.
 The tools become building blocks rather than finished products.

 Not all APIs are created equal.
-When evaluating GTM tools, the quality of their API should be a primary selection criterion — on par with features and pricing.
-Here is what to look for.
+When evaluating GTM tools, the quality of their API should be a primary selection criterion, on par with features and pricing.
+Here’s the scorecard we use.

 Documentation

 Read the API documentation before you buy the product.
+We’ve walked away from tools with great UIs because the API docs were clearly an afterthought.
 Good documentation includes:

-- SDKs or client libraries in major languages (Python, Node.js, at minimum)
+• SDKs or client libraries in at least Python and Node.js

-If the documentation is sparse, outdated, or requires contacting sales to access, treat it as a signal that the vendor does not prioritize API users.
+If the documentation is sparse, outdated, or requires contacting sales to access, treat it as a signal that the vendor doesn’t prioritize API users.
+We tested 15 GTM tools against this criteria.
+Only 4 passed all five points.

 Rate Limits